rampal-punia/python-tutorials/1_getting_started/6_styles_and_conventions.md

 # Styles and Conventions

-Python is an interpreted language.
-It has its set of rules and grammar, just like any other language.

-Let's check them one by one.
+Python is an easy-to-learn and interpreted programming language.
+It has its own set of rules and grammar, just like any other language.
+Let's check these rules one by one.

-## 1. Comments
+## 1. Comment

-A single line comment starts with `#`.
+A single-line comment starts with `#`.

 ```python
 # This is a comment